vimoutliner/vimoutliner/doc/vo_readme.txt

 <
 Finally, you need to integrate the online help provided with VimOutliner into the vim help system.
 Start vim and execute the following command: >
-            following command: >
+>
     :helptags $HOME/.vim/doc
 <
 At this point, VimOutliner should be functional.
 Type ":help vo" to get started.

+                                                                      *vo-color*
-Color Schemes                                                         *vo-color*
+Color Schemes~

 Color schemes specify the colors Vim Outliner uses when displaying an outline.
 Colors are specified by object and level.
 These objects currently include: headings, body text, pre- formatted body text, tables and others.
 See
 |vo-objects| for more information.

 Color scheme files are located in the system-wide vim colors directory and/or your $HOME/.vim/colors directory.
 You can select from any of the provided schemes.
 Vim Outliner internally includes a scheme the matches vo_light.vim.

-        Color scheme files are located in the system-wide vim colors directory and/or your $HOME/.vim/colors directory.
-You can select from any of the provided schemes.
-Vim Outliner internally includes a scheme the matches vo_light.vim.

 To override the default color scheme you can edit these lines in your
-$HOME/.vimoutlinerrc file:
+$HOME/.vim/vimoutline/vimoutlinerrc file:
 >
     "Custom Colors **********************************
     " Uncomment this next line to force using VO on
     " a light background
     " colorscheme vo_light
     " Uncomment this next line to force using VO on
     " a dark background
     " colorscheme vo_dark
 <
 To create your own scheme follow these simple steps: